 - transfer out of the Faculty of Engineering: your scholarship will be relinquished and all future installments will be cancelled

-As of September 2015, students registered in either the Materials Co-op Program or Mining Co-op Program are now eligible to receive the full value of an in-course scholarship, provided that they:
+Students registered in a Co-op Program (Materials/Mining/Software) are eligible to receive the full value of an in-course scholarship, provided that they:

 - are registered in the Fall term with a minimum of 12 credits and are registered in the Winter term Industrial Training course OR

 - are registered in the Fall term in the Industrial Training course and are registered in the Winter term with a minimum of 12 credits OR

 - registered in both the Fall & Winter terms in the Industrial Training course

 Several faculties at McGill offer undergraduate students the opportunity to participate in internships which are career-related, professionally supervised, paid work term(s) which allow students to gain practical experience related to their field of study.

 Internships are not mandatory; they are strictly voluntary on the part of the student and all negotiations take place between the student and the employer.
 They may be 4, 8, 12 or even 16 months long and may span one term or a number of terms (fall, winter, summer).

 Students on internships do not receive their scholarships because they are remunerated by the company; however, awards are reinstated once they return to McGill to continue their studies (in the same academic year - does not include the summer term).